Dozens of Georgia veterans call on Warnock to drop out of Senate race over past comments

 Dozens of veterans from Georgia are calling on Democratic Senate candidate Rev. Raphael Warnock to drop out of the state’s run-off race in January after his nearly a decade-old comment saying “nobody can serve God and the military” resurfaced.

-Fox News obtained a list of more than two dozen Georgia veterans who are calling on Warnock to suspend his campaign.
+Fox News obtained a list of more than four dozen Georgia veterans who are calling on Warnock to suspend his campaign.

 FLASHBACK: RAPHAEL WARNOCK IN 2011: 'AMERICA, NOBODY CAN SERVE GOD AND THE MILITARY'